Ice cloud

 An ice cloud is a colloid of ice particles dispersed in air.
+Cirrus and noctilucent clouds on Earth contain ice particles.
+On Earth, ice clouds are distributed globally, covering around 50% of the planet's surface.
 The term has been used to refer to clouds of both water ice and carbon dioxide ice on Mars.
 Such clouds can be sufficiently large and dense to cast shadows on the Martian surface.